joshdvir/dockers/aws-cfn-template-flip/README.md

 # aws-cfn-template-flip

-Dockerized aws-cfn-template-flip so we can convert all our JSON CF template to YAML.
+Dockerized aws-cfn-template-flip so we can convert all our JSON CF templates to YAML.

 [https://github.com/awslabs/aws-cfn-template-flip](https://github.com/awslabs/aws-cfn-template-flip)